 good for beginners

 Budget-friendly skin-brightening exfoliating peel that works while you sleep.
-The 5% blend of glycolic and lactic acids (AHAs) helps improve the appearance of age spots, lighten hyperpigmentation and even out skin tone.
+The 5% blend of glycolic and lactic acids (AHAs) helps improve the appearance of age spots and aging skin, lighten hyperpigmentation and even out skin tone.
 While, jojoba seed oil hydrates and calms skin, vitamin C and green tea extract brighten the skin and provide powerful protection from sun damage.

-This effective overnight peel formulated with natural ingredients.
 Not only it rejuvenates the skin without irritation, but also reveals younger-looking and brighter skin.
-And, the formula is gentle enough to be used by those who just start introducing AHAs to their skin.
+And, the overnight formula is gentle enough for those who just start introducing AHAs to their skin.
 Best chemical peel for hyperpigmentation for beginners.

 Eminence Organic Skin Care Strawberry Rhubarb Dermafoliant